Flash Report: JDRF Research Grant Funding Lowest Level in 10 Years

 April 11, 2014

 Earlier this week, the New York Times ran an article titled "Even Small Medical Advances Can Mean Big Jumps in Bills."
-It ignited controversy in the diabetes world, and below is a quick summary and implications for a Practical Cure.
+This report provides a quick summary with implications for a Practical Cure.
 Click here to read more.

 A Look at Commercial Practical Cure Prospects